Revising Sentences Using the Paramedic Method

 The departure of the fleet is thought to be necessarily conditional on the weather.

-The fleet's departure depends upon the weather.
+The fleet's departure depends on the weather.

 Avoid "shun" words—nominalization